brechtm/rinohtype/doc/tutorial/customisation.rst

     font_color=#0f0

-Here we told rinohtype to inherit from the built-in ``sphinx`` stylesheet, and apply colors to *emphasis* and *strong* elements.
+Here we told rinohtype to inherit from the built-in ``sphinx`` stylesheet, and apply RGB colours to *emphasis* and *strong* elements.

 Rebuild the PDF to check that your changes have taken effect.
-You should notice that the new PDF is more compact than the previous version, with fewer blank pages.
+As well as the new colours, you should see that the new PDF is more compact than the previous version, with fewer blank pages.
 This is because we're now using rinohtype's ``article`` template, rather than the default ``book`` - ``book`` is more suited to much longer material, laid out as a traditional book.